 Khan Academy Practice Exercises Correlated to RIT for Common Core Math MAP:

-We will hold fall conferences on Wednesday, November 13 and Thursday, November 14.
+We will hold fall conferences on Wednesday, March 18 & Thursday, March 19.
 These conferences are an important opportunity for teachers to gain insights about your child and to share with you the progress your child is making.
 If you are unable to attend but would like to have a phone conference with your child’s teacher, please feel free to contact them.

 K – 5 Conferences: